 Donations to Circle of Abundance – Amplifying Indigenous Women’s Leadership will help Coady in:

-- Learning from its work over the last 10 years with Indigenous women leaders and pivoting in a direction that reflects current realities and recent history;
+- Learning from its work with Indigenous Elders, Knowledge Keepers, scholars and community leaders to pivot in a direction that reflects current realities and recent history;

-- Connecting and creating exchanges for Indigenous women globally; and
+- Connecting and creating knowledge exchanges for Indigenous women and communities globally; and

-- Supporting the incubation of a new Indigenous-led and Indigenous-run women’s initiative.
+- Supporting the incubation of innovative Indigenous-led and Indigenous community-driven initiatives.